 The Senator is part of the bipartisan Common Sense Coalition that was able to break the stalemate and help pass an additional bipartisan COVID-19 relief bill at the end of last year.
 That legislation helped secure billions of dollars for New Hampshire small businesses and families and saved thousands of jobs.
 The bipartisan group continues to meet to try to find a path forward on a number of critical priorities.

 The Senator’s decision to first run for office was inspired in large part by her advocacy to ensure that her son Ben, who experiences severe disabilities, and other kids like him would have the same opportunities as their peers.

 Serving for three terms in the New Hampshire State Senate, as the 81st Governor of New Hampshire, and now as United States Senator, she has continued to fight to ensure that all Americans, regardless of personal circumstances, have the opportunity to succeed.

-Maggie Hassan earned her B.A. from Brown University and her J.D. from the Northeastern School of Law.
-She and her husband, Tom, who previously served as the principal of Phillips Exeter Academy, are the proud parents of two children, Ben (28) and Meg (23).
-They live in Newfields along with the family dog, Honey Mae.
+Senator Hassan earned her B.A. from Brown University and her J.D. from the Northeastern School of Law.
+She and her husband, Tom, an educator, are the proud parents of two children, Ben (33) and Meg (29).